Hermann Hreiðarsson

-Hermann Hreiðarsson (born 11 July 1974) is an Icelandic former professional football player and coach.
-He played as a defender and spent 15 seasons in England, gaining a total of 315 appearances in the Premier League.
+Hermann Hreiðarsson (born 11 July 1974) is an Icelandic professional football manager and former player who is the manager of Besta deild karla club Valur.
+A former defender, he spent 15 seasons in England, gaining a total of 332 appearances in the Premier League.

 Hermann was relegated from the Premier League five times, a record he holds jointly with Nathan Blake.
 He was relegated with every Premier League club he has played for: Crystal Palace (1997–98 season), Wimbledon (1999–2000), Ipswich Town (2001–02), Charlton Athletic (2006–07), and Portsmouth (2009–10).

 Club career

 Early career

 In 1993, Hermann started playing for his local club ÍBV, where he took part in five seasons with the team.
 He only played three matches out of 18 in his first season as the club finished 8th out of 10, but played all the matches in the next two seasons with the club finishing 8th and then 3rd.
 He then played every match but one in his fourth season as the club finished 4th.
 He left before the completion of his last season, but the club ended up as champions of Iceland for the second time and for the first time in 18 years, with Hermann playing a big role in the turnaround of the club's fortunes.

 In 1997, Hermann was scouted by Premier League newcomers Crystal Palace.
 He came into English football in August that year when Palace signed him up.
 He was one of the team's few stand-out players in a season where Palace were relegated.
 At Palace, Hermann scored league goals against Sheffield Wednesday and Chelsea, with the latter goal briefly giving Palace the lead at Stamford Bridge.
 He also scored once in the League Cup against Torquay United.